-Older adults have benefitted less from the legal changes and attitude changes towards LGBT+ communities and may not have the same freedom to openly explore or share their sexualitywhen compared to younger adults.
-Many older adults may still be hiding their sexual identities and may struggle to be open to healthcare providers.
+Older adults have benefitted less from the legal changes and attitude changes towards LGBT+ communities and may not have the same freedom to express or share their sexual and gender identities when compared to younger adults.
+Many older adults may still be hiding their sexual and gender identities and may struggle to be open to healthcare providers.
 Small changes, such as healthcare providers wearing their Rainbow Lanyards, can help older adults feel safe to disclose their sexuality and offer more individualistic service provision.

 “It’s important that you’re here and we’re being recognised.”